 As someone in their 20s, your time horizon—the amount of time (measured in months, years, or decades) you need to invest in order to achieve your financial goal—is automatically greater than someone in their 50s.
 If you have a shorter time horizon, you're more likely to take less risk.

-Consider taxes.
+It's also important to consider taxes.
 If you keep your money in an online brokerage account without a tax-friendly designation, you’ll pay taxes on dividends and capital gains.
 With this in mind, you should always consider tax-advantaged investment vehicles, such as an IRA and workplace 401(k) programs.
 The sooner you start investing for retirement, the better.

 Depending on what vehicles you have available and the choice you make, you might be able to contribute pre-tax income to a retirement account.
 Another option is investing after-tax money, but not paying taxes on withdrawals.